Summit, New Jersey: Arts and culture

 The Summit Opera House was built in the 1890s by the Woman's Christian Temperance Union as meeting place and dry entertainment hall.
 It currently houses Winberie's restaurant on the ground floor, and a church, office space, and apartments on the upper floors.
 It is located at Springfield Avenue and Kent Place Boulevard in downtown Summit.

 The Summit Playhouse mounts live dramatic performances.

 The Visual Arts Center of New Jersey, on Elm Street diagonally across from the Summit Middle School, is a professionally recognized regional art center with an art school and an exhibition program.

 Horseback riding is available at the Watchung stables, located in the Watchung Reservation since the 1930s.

 The city supports a program of public art organized by Summit Public Art, a volunteer-based city organization founded in 2002, whose mission is to bring art to public spaces throughout Summit.
 In 2019, the city was encouraging artists, including singer-songwriters, to perform at local venues in the downtown area, as part of its Summit Street Sounds program.

+In October 2024, President Russell M. Nelson of The Church of Jesus Christ of Latter-day Saints announced that Summit would be the site of the Church's first temple in New Jersey.

 Parks and recreation

-Summit Community Center

-In 2019 the city finished the renovations of the expanded Summit Community Center.
-The renovated facility includes two gymnasiums, which allows indoor basketball for youth, a senior citizens lounge, a meeting room, administrative offices, a game room, and a small kitchen.
-There are two parking lots.
+Renovated and expanded in 2019, the Summit Community Center has two gymnasiums, a senior citizens lounge, a meeting room, a game room, and a small kitchen.